Monday, 29 February 2016

 Aerial View of the Mole with Scuttled Naval Ships Intrepid and Iphigenia

-This photograph, taken in 1918, shows an aerial view of the Mole off the coast of Zeebrugge with the scuttled naval vessels Intrepid and Iphigenia during the Zeebrugge Raid.
+This photograph, taken in 1918, shows an aerial view of the Mole off the coast of Zeebrugge with the scuttled naval vessels HMS Intrepid and HMS Iphigenia during the Zeebrugge Raid.

 Scuttle Ships Intrepid and Iphigenia during the Zeebrugge Raid